-Bullying also constitutes a form of abuse by another child or young person particularly where it is repeated or despite reasonable warnings/advice having been given.
-It is a highly distressing and a damaging form of abuse and should not be tolerated.
+Displaying bullying behaviours also constitutes a form of abuse by another child or young person particularly where it is repeated or despite reasonable warnings/advice having been given.
+It is a highly distressing and a damaging form of behaviour and should not be tolerated.
 Interactions are often complex and require sensitivity.